wjbartol/galasa/README.md

 # Galasa
-This is a home for all of the code Java Galasa code.
+This is a home for all of the Galasa Java code.

 ## Code structure
 - [`modules`](./modules/) - The code